 We are also a smaller reporting company as defined in the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 We may continue to be a smaller reporting company even after we are no longer an emerging growth company.
-We may take advantage of certain of the scaled disclosures available to smaller reporting companies and will be able to take advantage of these scaled disclosures for so long as (i) the market value of our voting and non-voting common stock held by non-affiliates is less than \$250 million measured on the last business day of our second fiscal quarter or (ii) our annual revenue is less than \$100 million during the most recently completed fiscal year and the market value of our voting and non-voting common stock held by non-affiliates is less than \$700 million measured on the last business day of our second fiscal quarter.
+We may take advantage of certain of the scaled disclosures available to smaller reporting companies and will be able to take advantage of these scaled disclosures for so long as (i) the market value of our voting and non-voting common stock held by non-affiliates is less than \$250 million measured on the last business day of our second fiscal quarter or (ii) our annual revenue is less than \$100 million during the most recently completed fiscal year and the market value of our voting and non-voting common stock held by non-affiliates is less than \$100 million measured on the last business day of our second fiscal quarter or the last business day of our second fiscal quarter.
 Specifically, as a smaller reporting company, we may choose to present only the two most recent fiscal years of audited financial statements in our annual reports on Form 10-K and have reduced disclosure obligations regarding executive compensation, and, similar to emerging growth companies, if we are a smaller reporting company with less than \$100 million in annual revenue, we would not be required to obtain an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.

-The Offering

-Common stock to be offered

-shares

-Pre-funded warrants offered by us

-In lieu of shares of common stock, we are offering to certain purchasers pre-funded warrants to purchase shares of common stock.
-The purchase price of each pre-funded warrant will equal the public offering price per share of common stock, minus \$0.0001, and the exercise price of each pre-funded warrant will be \$0.0001 per share.
-Each pre-funded warrant may be exercised at any time until all of the pre-funded warrants are exercised in full.
-For each pre-funded warrant we sell, the number of shares of common stock we are offering will be decreased on a one-for-one basis.
-This prospectus also relates to the offering of the shares of common stock issuable upon exercise of such pre-funded warrants.
-See "Description of Securities We Are Offering" on page 124 of this prospectus.

-Common stock to be outstanding after this offering

-shares, or shares if the underwriter exercises its option to purchase additional shares in full (in each case, assuming we sell only shares of common stock and no pre-funded warrants).

-Option to purchase additional shares

-We have granted the underwriter an option for a period of 30 days to purchase up to additional shares of our common stock from us at the public offering price, less the underwriting discounts and commissions.
-The number of shares subject to the underwriter's option will equal 15% of the total number of shares of common stock we are offering plus the shares of common stock underlying the pre-funded warrants.
+The Offering Common stock to be offered 5,586,592 shares Common stock to be outstanding after this offering 29,557,634 shares, or 30,395,622 shares if the underwriters exercise their option to purchase additional shares in full.
+Option to purchase additional shares We have granted the underwriters an option for a period of 30 days to purchase up to 837,988 additional shares of our common stock from us at the public offering price, less the underwriting discounts and commissions.
+The number of shares subject to the underwriters' option will equal 15% of the total number of shares of common stock we are offering.
+Use of proceeds We estimate the net proceeds from this offering will be approximately \$9.1 million (or approximately \$10.6 million if the underwriters exercise in full their option to purchase up to 837,988 additional shares of common stock), after deducting underwriting discounts and commissions, estimated offering expenses payable by us.

-Use of proceeds

-We estimate the net proceeds from this offering will be approximately \$ million (or approximately \$ million if the underwriter exercises in full its option to purchase up to additional shares of common stock), after deducting underwriting discounts and commissions, estimated offering expenses payable by us and assuming no sale of any pre-funded warrants offered hereunder.
 We intend to use the net proceeds from this offering for clinical development of our product candidates and for working capital and general corporate purposes.
 See "Use of Proceeds" on page 64 of this prospectus.

-Lock-up restrictions

-We, each of our directors and officers, and certain of our affiliated stockholders are subject to certain lock-up restrictions as identified in the section titled "Underwriting - No Sale of Similar Securities."

-Risk factors

-You should read the section entitled "Risk Factors" beginning on page 11 and the documents incorporated by reference in this prospectus for a discussion of factors to consider carefully before deciding to invest in our common stock.

-Nasdaq Global Market symbol
+Lock-up restrictions We, each of our directors and officers, and certain of our affiliated stockholders are subject to certain lock-up restrictions as identified in the section titled "Underwriting - No Sale of Similar Securities."
+Risk factors You should read the section entitled "Risk Factors" beginning on page 11 and the documents incorporated by reference in this prospectus for a discussion of factors to consider carefully before deciding to invest in our common stock.
+Nasdaq Global Market symbol "CGTX"

-"CGTX"